How to secure your WordPress website – 15 simple ways

 Consider the tips below to help you find the most suitable web host:

 • Security measures – Find out what security measures the web hosting provider uses to protect their servers and data centers against digital and physical security threats.
-Look for one that provides firewall protection, security monitoring tools, and intrusion detection.
+Look for one that provides firewall protection, security monitoring tools, data center sustainability, and intrusion detection.

 • Security features – Ensure the hosting company offers powerful features and tools, such as DDoS protection, a malware scanner, free SSL certificate, as well as automatic backups and updates.